Taxpayers' Rights Advocate Office

 For information on the property tax program we suggest that you begin your contact with the appropriate county offices:

 - Assessor for assessment, exemption, and valuation questions;

 - Clerk of the board of supervisors for assessment appeals questions;

 - Tax Collector for questions about taxes and liens; and

 - Auditor-Controller about refunds and tax rates.

-Please see Publication 70, Understanding Your Rights as a California Taxpayer, for more information on your rights and the assistance available from the Taxpayers' Rights Advocate Office.
+Please see Publication 70, Understanding Your Rights as a California Taxpayer, for more information on your rights, and see Publication 231, Hit the Wall Trying to Solve Your Tax Problem?
+We Can Help, to learn about the assistance available from the Taxpayers' Rights Advocate Office.

 Publication 145, California Taxpayer Advocates, provides contact information for advocate offices in the Board of Equalization, Employment Development Department, Franchise Tax Board, and Internal Revenue Service.